 “Then one day, I came into the living room and Lilith was standing over her brother who was crouched on the floor beneath her.
 She had her back to me, but Jack looked terrified, like he was about to start crying.
-‘What is going on here,’ I demanded.
+‘What is going on here?’
+I demanded.
 Lilith quickly turned to look at me and I mean it when I tell you that her irises had gone black.
 Black.
-It was just for a moment, a split second that I saw it.
-But I know what I saw.”
-Laura crossed her arms in front of her and sat back in her chair.
-I had the sense that perhaps Michael hadn’t completely supported her in her complaints about the house.
+It was just for a moment, a split second, but I know what I saw,” Laura crossed her arms and sat back in her chair.

-“I started to hear whispering, a whispered conversation.
-I turned the volume down on the television.
-The door to the basement had been left open a crack, and I walked over, stood at the top of the stairs and listened.
+“I got up to go to the bathroom and I heard whispering, a whispered conversation actually.
+The door to the basement had been left open a crack so I walked over and stood at the top of the stairs to listened.
 I thought maybe Lilith had a friend over.
-I was relieved, actually, that maybe she had snuck someone, even a boy for Christ’s sake, into the basement.
-I thought for a moment, at least she’s connected with someone here.
+It’s crazy but I was actually relieved that maybe she had snuck someone into the basement, even a boy for Christ’s sake.
+For a moment, I was grateful that she might have connected with someone here.

-“As I approached her door I heard someone whisper ‘shh, he’s coming.’
-Here we go, I thought, then knocked on the door and pushed it open.
+“As I approached her door I heard someone whisper ‘shhh, he’s coming.’
+I knocked on the door and pushed it open.

-“When I got home, they were both upstairs watching the game,” Laura said, putting her hand on her husband’s back.
+“When I got home, they were both upstairs watching the game,” Laura said, putting a hand on her husband’s back.

 “I made her come upstairs.
-I was, I don’t know, frightened.
+I was frightened.
 For her, for everyone.
 I mean, who the hell had she been talking to?”
 Michael demanded.